-Academic Integrity Policy
+SHRS Guidelines on Academic Integrity

 Students have the responsibility to be honest and to conduct themselves in an ethical manner while pursuing academic studies.
 Students have the right to be treated by faculty in a fair and conscientious manner in accordance with the ethical standards generally recognized within the academic community (as well as those recognized within the profession).
 Should a student be accused of a breach of academic integrity or have questions regarding faculty responsibilities, procedural safeguards including provisions of due process have been designed to protect student rights.
-These may be found in SHRS Guidelines on Academic Integrity: Student and Faculty Obligations and Hearing Procedures.
+These may be found in the SHRS Guidelines on Academic Integrity.